bkrabach/recipe-executor/ai_context/generated/python_code_tools_files.md

     if user_config:
         # User config has highest priority - use ONLY this
+        print("Using user-provided configuration")
         return user_config, "user"
     else:
         # Project config has second priority - use ONLY this
         project_config, source = await read_project_config(Path.cwd())
         if project_config:
+            print(f"Using project configuration from {source}")
             return project_config, source
         else:
             # Default config has lowest priority - use ONLY this
-            return default_config, "default"
+            print("No project configuration found, using default configuration") return default_config, "default"